lvladikov/web-file-manager/README.md

 - **Top Menus**: "File" and "Select" menus provide access to comprehensive file management and selection tools.

-  - **File Menu:** Contains actions related to file operations such as Copy, Move, Rename, Delete, Compress, Calculate Size, and Refresh.
+  - **File Menu:** Contains actions related to file operations suchs as Copy, Move, Rename, Delete, Compress, Calculate Size, and Refresh.
 Many of these actions have corresponding function key shortcuts.
   - **Select Menu:** Offers various ways to manage selections, including Select All, Unselect All, Invert Selection, Quick Select, Quick Unselect, and Quick Filter.

 - **Function Key Actions**: The bar at the bottom of the screen shows primary actions mapped to F1-F8 keys for common operations.